 Substitutions

-- Sugar: If you donβt have regular granulated or cane sugar, you can try turbinado, demerara, or muscovado sugar.
-These will give the syrup a slightly more molasses and caramel-like flavor.
+- Sugar: Turbinado, demerara, or muscovado sugar - these will give the syrup a slightly more molasses and caramel-like flavor.
+Or try agave for a thinner syrup.

 Preparation